m-emre-yalcin/m-emre-yalcin.github.io/README.md

 I am a little bit of an introverted person.

-I usually spare my time with my gigs or side projects.
+I usually spare my time for my gigs or side projects.

 I like riding a motorcycle.

-I like trying to learn or produce new thoughts.
+I like learning and producing new thoughts.

 I like playing electro guitar but I am terrible at it.